 Type of study to be adapted (a) applied rule for adaptation Substance properties or operational conditions.
-Argumentation Repeated dose (28 d) (Annex VIII 8.6.1) Annex VIII 8.6.1 column 2, with reference to Annex XI 3 b The substance is manufactured and used under rigorous containment and "no release" conditions apply over the entire lifecycle Rigorous containment and procedural and control technologies and "no release" conditions, as well as qualitative and quantitative risk considerations are exemplified in Appendix 1 to this document.
-Repeated dose (90 d) (Annex IX 8.6.2) Annex IX 8.6.2 column 2 The substance is unreactive, insoluble and not inhalable and there is no evidence of absorption and no evidence of toxicity in a 28-day 'limit test', particularly if such a pattern is coupled with limited human exposure.
+Argumentation Short-term repeated dose toxicity study (28 days) (Annex VIII 8.6.1) Annex VIII 8.6.1 column 2, with reference to Annex XI section 3 The substance is manufactured and used under rigorous containment and "no release" conditions apply over the entire lifecycle.
+Rigorous containment and procedural and control technologies and "no release" conditions, as well as qualitative and quantitative risk considerations are exemplified in Appendix 1 to this document.
+Sub-chronic toxicity study (90 days) (Annex IX 8.6.2) Annex IX 8.6.2 column 2 The substance is unreactive, insoluble and not inhalable and there is no evidence of absorption and no evidence of toxicity in a 28-day 'limit test', particularly if such a pattern is coupled with limited human exposure.
 Due to the physicochemical properties, exposure by inhalation is absent (data on volatility/granulometry).
 The formation of dusts/aerosols is not significant due to the specific operational conditions.
 Toxicological data on absorption.
-Robust information on negligible exposure.
-Repeated dose (90 d) (Annex IX 8.6.2) and information on adsorp- tion/desorption (Annex IX 9.3.3) Annex XI 3 b The substance is manufactured and used under rigorous containment and "no release" conditions apply over the entire lifecycle Rigorous containment and procedural and control technologies and "no release" conditions, as well as qualitative and quantitative risk considerations are exemplified in Appendix 1 to this document.
+Robust information on negligible exposure available.
+Sub-chronic toxicity study (90 days) (Annex IX 8.6.2) and information on adsorption/desorption depending on the results of the study required on Annex VIII (Annex IX 9.3.3) Annex XI 3 b The substance is manufactured and used under rigorous containment and "no release" conditions apply over the entire lifecycle.
+Rigorous containment and procedural and control technologies and "no release" conditions, as well as qualitative and quantitative risk considerations are exemplified in Appendix 1 to this document.
 Type of study not to be adapted (b) applied rule for adaptation Substance properties or operational conditions.
-Argumentation short-term repeated dose (28 d) (Annex VIII 8.6.1) Annex XI 3 a-c Substance is used in consumer mixtures When a substance is used in consumer mixtures, then relevant human exposure is difficult to exclude. short-term repeated dose (28 d) (Annex VIII 8.6.1) Annex XI 3 c Substance is incorporated in article during the life cycle stage relevant to consumers While it may be possible to demonstrate that the substance is not released during the service life stage (e.g batteries or compressor fluids in refrigerators), it is difficult to exclude releases during the waste life stage.
-This is due to the fact that i) recollection rate of end of service life articles from consumers is usually not higher than % (to be filled in) and ii) that the matrix or the rigorous containment may be destroyed by milling and thermal treatment processes.
-Repeated dose (90 d.)
-(Annex IX 8.6.2) Annex IX 8.6.2 column 2 Repeated exposure is likely but exposure levels are uncertain.
+Argumentation Short-term repeated dose toxicity study (28 days) (Annex VIII 8.6.1) Annex XI 3 a-c Substance is used in consumer products.
+When a substance is used in consumer products, then relevant human exposure is difficult to exclude.
+Short-term repeated dose toxicity study (28 days) (Annex VIII 8.6.1) Annex XI 3 c Substance is incorporated in article during the life cycle stage relevant to consumers.
+While it may be possible to demonstrate that the substance is not released during the service life stage (e.g batteries or compressor fluids in refrigerators), it is difficult to exclude releases during the waste life stage.
+This is due to the fact that i) recollection rate of end of service life articles from consumers is usually not higher than % ( to be filled in ) and ii) that the matrix or the rigorous containment may be destroyed by milling and thermal treatment processes.
+Sub-chronic toxicity study (90 days) (Annex IX 8.6.2) Annex IX 8.6.2 column 2 Repeated exposure is likely but exposure levels are uncertain.
 In general when repeated human exposure to a substance can be expected, adaptation is not a possibility, unless it can be demonstrated in a quantitative justification that risk is negligible.

-Qualitative justification of EBA should be based on the following understanding.
+R.5.1.5.3 Qualitative justification of EBA should be based on the following understanding

-R.5.1.5.2.1 Weight of evidence approach for specific rules for adaptation under column 2
+R.5.1.5.3.1 Weight of evidence approach for specific rules for adaptation under column 2 of REACH Annexes VII to X

 A weight of evidence approach is needed to justify and document a column 2 route for EBA.
 In a weight of evidence approach, relevant information on substance properties, use and use conditions, hazard and exposure should be used to develop the case (see workflow in Figure R.5.1).
-A general introduction on weight of evidence approaches is given in Section R.4.4.
+A general introduction on weight of evidence approach is given in Section R.4.4.